XBR-X930C 120Hz 3D Smart LED TV

 Last year Sony made a huge impression on the HDTV industry with its top premium models (950B and 900B).
 These two displays to this day have provided some of the best 4K images available.
 In fact, the XBR950B was rated HDTVs and More’ top HDTV pick for 2014.

-Visual wise, the 930C appears cosmetically identical to last year’s 900B, and for the most part, it is.
-The overall dimensions are about the same as the latter being slightly larger.
+Visual-wise, the 930C appears cosmetically identical to last year’s 900B, and for the most part, it is.
+The overall dimensions are about the same with the latter being slightly larger.
 On the flip side, the 930C is a few pounds heavier.
-The side mounted speaker’s size and layout are the same, which consist of two tweeters, two midrange drivers and two woofers.
+The side-mounted speaker’s size and layout are the same, which consist of two tweeters, two midrange drivers and two woofers.
 The 930C features a 90-watt speaker system vs. last year’s 65-watt audio system.

 This television also features a wedge-shaped design that is thicker at the bottom and provides more room for the speaker array and helps maximize audio performance.
 The wedge shape also gives the set a lower center of gravity for better stability.
 The TV is supported by two adjustable dark chrome A-frame style feet and has a “narrow position” footprint spacing of 23-3/8″ in width, which will be useful when placing the TV on a cabinet with a width span that is less than the display’s panel.

 The 65″ screen is the glossy type made from clear acrylic-plexiglass (plastic), which in my opinion allows for better picture quality in the form of transparency, and clarity and provides an increased vibrant picture presentation that allows images to pop from the screen, in comparison to displays with a matt finish which can often make picture images appear a bit dull and flat.

 The X930C uses Dynamic Edge-Lit LED backlighting with local dimming for increased picture contrast and black level reproduction.